Groton, Massachusetts: History

+Early frontier settlement

 The area surrounding modern-day Groton has, for thousands of years, been the territory of various cultures of indigenous peoples.
 They settled along the rivers, which they used for domestic tasks, fishing and transportation.
-Historic tribes were the Algonquian-speaking Nipmuc and Nashaway Indians.
+Historic tribes were the Algonquian-speaking Nipmuc and Nashaway Indians, who established trails connecting the area to Massachusetts Bay.

-The Anglo-American Groton started with the trading post of John Tinker, who conducted business there with the Nashaway at the confluence of Nod Brook and the Nashua River.
+The European presence in the era began when John Tinker established a trading post with the Nashaway tribe at the confluence of Nod Brook and the Nashua River.
 The Nashaway called the area Petapawag, meaning "swampy land."
-As Tinker had, other pioneers followed the Algonquian trails from Massachusetts Bay.
-They found the region productive for fishing and farming.
+Over the years, more European settlers moved to the area, as it was productive for fishing and farming.

-The town was officially settled and incorporated in 1655, named for Groton in Suffolk, England.
-Called The Plantation of Groton, it included all of present-day Groton and Ayer, almost all of Pepperell and Shirley, large parts of Dunstable, Littleton, and Tyngsborough, plus smaller parts of Harvard and Westford in Massachusetts, as well as Nashua and Hollis, New Hampshire.
+In 1655, the town of Groton was officially settled and incorporated by a group of selectmen including Deane Winthrop.
+The town was named for Groton in Suffolk, England, the hometown of Deane's father, the Massachusetts governor John Winthrop.
+Called The Plantation of Groton, it included all of present-day Groton and Ayer, almost all of Pepperell and Shirley, large parts of Dunstable, Littleton, and Tyngsborough, smaller parts of Harvard and Westford, and the New Hampshire towns of Nashua and Hollis.

-During King Philip's War, when English colonists and Native Americans tried to destroy each other, on March 13, 1676, Native Americans raided and burned all buildings except for four Groton garrisons.
-Among those killed was John Nutting, a Selectman at Groton.
+During King Philip's War, when Native Americans tried to destroy the inhabitants, on March 13, 1676, Native Americans raided and burned all buildings except for four Groton garrisons.
+Among those killed was John Nutting, a Groton Selectman.
 Survivors fled to Concord and other safe havens.
 Two years later, many returned to rebuild.
+The rebuilt town was heavily militarized, and recorded a garrison of 91 men in 1692.

-Abenaki warriors attacked the town again during the Raid on Groton in 1694 (during King William's War).
+In 1694, Abenaki warriors attacked the town again during the Raid on Groton (during King William's War).
 Lydia Longley and two of her siblings were taken captive; the rest of their family was killed.
 Lydia was taken to Montreal where she was ransomed, converted to Catholicism, and joined the Congregation of Notre Dame, a non-cloistered order.

+In 1704, during Queen Anne's War, an Abenaki raiding party kidnapped Matthias Farnsworth III from his home and brought him to Montreal.